UplandsDynamic/simple-photo-management/README.md

 - If running for the first time, create an `administrators` group and add the new user to it, as follows:

-  - Login to django admin - default is http://localhost:1337/admin/
+  - Login at the django admin url - e.g. http://your_domain.tld/admin/
   - Click `add` next to `Groups` in the `Authentication & Authorization` section.
   - Name the new group `administrators`.
   - Under `Available permissions`, scroll to the bottom and select all the `spm_app` permissions, clicking the arrow on the right to add these to the `Chosen permissions` pane (you may hold `shift` to select multiple at once).
 Once done, click `Save`.